 Students who are going to be out of school 5 or more days and are not ill, hospitalized or disabled may request an Independent Study Contract to maintain their schoolwork.
 This program requires a contract signed by a parent, the students, teachers, and a school administrator.
 This contract specifies the work to be completed; the amount of time to be spent on specific subjects each day, and an evaluation process when the work is returned.
 The request for this program must be made at least five (5) business days prior to the 1st day of absence through the school office, as the staff needs time to prepare assignments for the student.
 Forms must be requested and signed by the parent and student BEFORE the student is out of school.
 Upon return, the student must bring ALL completed assignments and work to the office for verification.
 The student is responsible for turning in all assignments and work to each teacher after verification.
-Absences will remain unexcused if there are incomplete assignments or work.
-No independent study contracts will be allowed from 2 weeks prior to the last day of school.
+Absences will remain unexcused if there are incomplete assignments.
+No independent study contracts will be allowed the first 2 weeks of school, during CAASPP testing, or 2 weeks prior to the last day of school.
+Completed work MUST be returned on the first day back to campus.